andreas-wagner-dev/object-oriented-learning-journey/blog/good_object_mechanics.md

 finalDocument.title();
 ```

+## Conclusion

-## Conclusion: Object == Proxy == Animator of Data
+ **Object == Proxy == Animator of Data**

-A good object should be a proxy for the effective animation of data.
+* A good object should be a proxy for the effective animation of data.

-The data itself (in memory, in a file, in a database) is dead and mutable.
+* The data itself (in memory, in a file, in a database) is dead and mutable.

-The object is alive and immutable, using its identity (ID) as a key to access and manipulate this external, mutable data.
+* The object is alive and immutable, using its identity (ID) as a key to access and manipulate this external, mutable data.

 ```mermaid
 %% Diagram 3: Simplified Flow of Data Animation and Behavior Delegation